vincentntang/codechefs/content/20210311-creative-developers.md

 showLength: 58:09
 category: "tech"
 # shortDescription is only for codechefs.dev homepage
-shortDescription: "Creative developers are a specialized set of frontend developers.
-They focus more on the 'wow' factor.
-They need to know how to work with animations, video game engines, SVGs, amongst other tools"
+shortDescription: "Creative developers are a specialized set of frontend developers who focus more on the 'wow' factor.
+They work with animations, video game engines, SVGs, amongst other tools to bring cool projects to life"
 tags:
     - programming
     - web-forms